Deepak-cell311/Front-end-/Projects using HTML, CSS and Javascript./Bmi Calculator/README.md

-# This is project is based on the Calculation of BMI(Body mass Index).
+# This project is based on the Calculation of BMI(Body mass Index).

 1. It takes two inputs from the user.
 2. First input for the height in centimeters(cms).